joelmartindev/Helsinki-Bikeapp/README.md

 npm install
 ```

-Then go to the frontend and backend servers respectively and install dependencies there as well.
+Then go to the frontend and backend folders respectively and install dependencies there as well.

 If you want to use the data editing Python script, open it and change the path to point to your downloaded journey csv file and the path of the newly created file.